 Mount Kilimanjaro is the easiest climb of the Seven Summits; the “seven summits” include the tallest mountain from each of the seven continental regions.
 Accordingly, Mount Kilimanjaro is the most frequently climbed mountain as well.

 There are seven different official routes up the mountain.
 The Marangu route, which includes shared sleeping huts, is considered the easiest and the most common.
 Failure to acclimate to the altitude is the most common reason that people do not reach the summit.
+The youngest person to climb the mountain was 7 years old and the oldest was 89 years old.

 Wildlife is not abundant in this area; however, elephants, leopards, and buffalo may be seen in the montane forest.
 These sightings are not something to anticipate with a climb up Mount Kilimanjaro.
 One of the fun wildlife sightings is the western black and white colobus monkeys as they jump from tree to tree.